Welcome to my homepage!

 Interested in NMR?

-I am currently looking for students interested in working on their M.Sc. or Ph.D. in Chemistry in the area of Solid-State Nuclear Magnetic Resonance starting in May 2013 or later.
-Graduate students with interest in physical, computational, inorganic and/or analytical chemistry are encouraged to apply.
-If interested, please contact me via email, and applications can be made via our Graduate Studies webpage.
+I am currently looking for students interested in working on their M.Sc. or Ph.D. in Chemistry in the area of Solid-State Nuclear Magnetic Resonance starting in Jan.
+2019 or later.
+Positions are now available for grad students interested in projects on pharmaceuticals, supramolecular and framework materials, nanoparticles and catalysts.
+Graduate students with interest in physical, computational, inorganic, organic, materials and/or analytical chemistry are encouraged to apply.
+If interested, please contact me via email.
+Applications can be made via our Graduate Studies webpage.